One of the most important things you need to decide on before you move to Mexico is getting health insurance.

 To make a claim, you need to send an insurance company a factura, which is a formal receipt for medical services and drugs in Mexico, and a doctor’s certificate.
 Then, the insurance company should be able to reimburse you within a few days.

-If you are 65 or older, it can be difficult to get a private health insurance plan.
+If you are 65 or older, getting a private health insurance plan can be difficult.

 Many insurance companies also won’t accept new clients who are 60 years old or older.